didinele/website/src/content/blog/2024/10/huffman-coding.md

 Anyways, I got to working on encoding.
 The first step is counting how many times each character in our input shows up.
-I decided I'd only support encoding ASCII text files, so the most trivial way to do this is to just initialize an array like so:
+I decided I'd only support encoding ASCII text files, so the most trivial way to count is to just initialize an array like so:

 ```c
 int count[256] = {0};